-For CFOs with IT duties: A checklist
+For CFOs with IT Duties: A Checklist

-Just as the role of the CFO is taking on more influence in organisations, the CFO has to take on more skills.
+Just as the role of the CFO is taking on more influence in organizations, the CFO has to take on more skills.
 Perhaps the best way to start off this New Year is to perform a self-assessment, and figure out the proficiencies you have and those you lack -- especially if those proficiencies involve technology-related responsibilities.
 You also can ask your teammates and fellow executives to chime in.

 Look at the plate in front of you: What projects are on there that you are wary of leading?
 (Remember: No one can be prepared for everything)?
 But be honest with yourself and those around you.
-Trust me, if you aren’t now, any inadequacies will become apparent soon enough, and probably at the most embarrassing and critical time for the organisation.
+Trust me, if you aren't now, any inadequacies will become apparent soon enough, and probably at the most embarrassing and critical time for the organization.

 For instance, has the board demanded more frequent and more comprehensive reports on compliance?
 Maybe you're up to speed on Sarbanes-Oxley but not the Payment Card Industry's Data Security Standard; yet both are to be featured in your review.
 Brush up on the nuances of the standard now.
 Offer to take several of your CFO peers out to lunch if they'd share their PCI expertise with you.
 Register for on-demand Webcasts about the subject and make sure to come up with and submit questions for the speakers.